Joe Inman

-Joseph Cooper Inman, Jr. (born November 29, 1947) is an American professional golfer who has played on the PGA Tour and the Champions Tour.
+Joseph Cooper Inman Jr. (born November 29, 1947) is an American professional golfer who played on the PGA Tour and the Champions Tour.
+Inman was the head men's golf coach at Georgia State University from 2008 to 2019.

+Inman was born in Indianapolis, Indiana in 1947 to Joseph Cooper Inman Sr. and Donna (née Dewees) Inman.
+Inman grew up in Greensboro, North Carolina and graduated from Grimsley High School in 1965.
+He is the eldest of six children.
+His younger brother, John, was a two-time winner on the PGA Tour and 1984 NCAA Champion.

 Amateur career

-Inman was born in Indianapolis, Indiana and is the eldest of six children.
-After graduating in 1965 from Grimsley High School in Greensboro, North Carolina, he attended Wake Forest University in Winston-Salem, North Carolina and was a distinguished member of the golf team – a three-time All-American (first-team his senior year).
-He graduated in 1970 and turned pro in 1972 shortly after marrying Nancy Craig of Columbia, South Carolina.
+Inman attended Wake Forest University in Winston-Salem, North Carolina and was a member of the men's golf team where they won three Atlantic Coast Conference titles from 1967 to 1969.
+Inman placed third at the 1968 NCAA Division I men’s golf championship and won the Arnold Palmer Award.
+He was a three-time All-American, earning first-team honors in 1969.
+Inman was a member of the winning 1969 Walker Cup team and was invited to play in the 1970 Masters Tournament as an amateur.
+He graduated in 1970.

 Professional career

+In 1972, Inman turned professional.
 Inman attempted to make the PGA Tour at 1972 PGA Tour Qualifying School.
 However, he was unsuccessful.
 The following year, however, he was successful at 1973 PGA Tour Qualifying School.

 Inman played on the PGA Tour from 1974 to 1986.
 He made the top 60 in the money list in his first year, 1974, the barometer to determine full-time exemption.
 He won one event during this phase of his career, the 1976 Kemper Open.
 His best finish in a major was T-9 at The Masters in 1978.
 After he retired from the PGA Tour, he worked as a sales representative for Ping from 1989 to 1997; he became eligible for the Champions Tour upon reaching the age of 50 in November 1997.